Should Kindergarteners Stop Finger Painting And Start Learning French?

 MARTIN: It sounds like all of my colleagues in journalism.
 What do you mean?

 STRAUSS: Exactly.
 No, I can attest to that, that's for sure.
-But we're putting high-stakes and these results.
+But we're putting high stakes on these results.
 And, you know, for any student, it's bad, and for 5-year-olds, it's kind of ludicrous.

 MARTIN: Lynn Gatto?